Frequently Asked Questions

 To ensure you have remaining eligibility for your Cal Grant, please log into Web grants for Students to check on the renewal status of your Cal Grant award.

-Q. I received a Cal Grant in 2023-2024.
+Q. I received a Cal Grant at LMU in 2023-2024.
 Do I need to file a GPA Verification form to receive a Cal Grant next year?

 Your Cal Grant will be automatically renewed as long as you continue to demonstrate financial need, you are making satisfactory academic progress and you have remaining eligibility according to the California Student Aid Commission (CSAC).